michaelroland/wdnas-hwdaemon/README.md

 ### Prerequisites

-The packages *python* and *python-serial* need to be installed in order to use the tools:
+The packages *python*, *python-serial*, and *python-smbus* need to be installed in order to use the tools:

-    apt install python python-serial
+    apt install python python-serial python-smbus

 ## GET LATEST VERSION